Department of Electrical Engineering

 Research Assistant, UCF Data Systems Group, Orlando, FL.

-Student Organization Founder/President, UCF Student Chapter of International Council on Systems Engineering, Orlando, FL.
+Co-founder and President, UCF Student Chapter of International Council on Systems Engineering, Orlando, FL.

 Internship (Web Development), Florida Department of Transportation, Ft.
 Lauderdale, FL.